tannerdolby/tannerdolby.com/src/writing/angular-node-blog.md

 <h2 class="post-heading">How does it work?</h2>

 Coming from a background of using Static Site Generators (Eleventy), I've missed being able to write a bunch of blog posts and put their contents in a *single* post template.
-Where you have one directory of blog posts, could be Markdown files, HTML files, etc. Then those pages are fed to a "layout", which is essentially just an HTML page which acts as a template or base layout for template content that will be added to the page.
+Where you have one directory of blog posts, could be Markdown files, HTML files, etc. Then those pages are fed to a "layout", which is essentially just an HTML page that acts as a template or base layout for template content that will be added to the page.

 With Angular, I thought it wouldn't make much sense to create a component for every blog post, that just seems like unecessary work as the only part that really matters is the Markup or `name.component.html` template file.
 Unless you needed the HTML files to have specific metadata then it might make sense to have each post be a full blown component.